Skip to main content

 County Level

-A number of activities are available for 4-H'ers and their families at the county level.
-Activities include conferences, retreats, contests, training for youth and adults, leadership activities, community service activities, fairs and more.
+Several activities are available for 4-H'ers and their families at the county level.
+Activities include conferences, retreats, contests, training for youth and adults, leadership activities, community service projects, fairs, and more.
 Details about the different activities are outlined in the 4-H Handbook and the 4-H Newsletter.

 An awards program is available for youth to participate in.
-There are a variety of awards available including trips, scholarships and project awards.
-To receive awards, 4-H'ers fill out applications, record books or enter contests.
+A variety of awards are available, including trips, scholarships, and project awards.
+To receive 4-H awards, members complete applications, record books, or participate in contests.

 District & State Levels

-A number of activities are available for youth to participate in at the district and state level.
+Several activities are available for youth to participate in at the district and state levels.
 Following is a partial listing of events.
 Detailed information is available from the office.

 District: Leadership conferences, 4-H Has Talent (Share the Fun), District Officer program, Meat Judging, etc.